 You may have an opportunity to gain a cost leadership advantage in a region with high production costs by renegotiating contracts.
 And simultaneously, you may also be able to gain a competitive differentiation in a region where there is an opportunity to boost perceived value.

-Regardless of how you choose to use value chain analysis, the logic behind each method remains the same: the more value a company creates, the more profit it can make.
+Regardless of your preferred business process, the logic behind each method remains the same: the more value a company creates, the more profit it can make.

 The two levels of value chain analysis

-- Inbound/outbound logistics: Receiving, storing and distributing products, goods and services.
-This activity takes into account practical processes like storage, deliveries, stock and transport needs and costs.
+Inbound/outbound logistics: Receiving, storing and distributing products, goods and services.
+This activity takes into account practical processes like storage and warehousing, deliveries, stock and transport needs and costs.

-- Service: From customer support to your finance team, anything that is required to maintain the quality and value of your product during and after a sale.
+Service: From customer support to your finance team, anything that is required to maintain quality control and quality assurance during and after a sale.

-The second level, support activities, takes into account:
+The second level, supporting activities, takes into account:

-- Research & Development/Technology development: Any budget that’s been allocated to innovative activities such as developing and enhancing new and existing products and services.
+Research and Development/Technology development: Any budget that’s been allocated to innovative activities such as developing and enhancing new and existing products and services.